samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 #### Anchor (Uncommon)

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to touch the token to a boat or ship.
-For the next 24 hours, the vessel can’t be moved by any means.
+For the next 24 hours, the vessel can't be moved by any means.
 Touching the token to the vessel again ends the effect.
 When the effect ends, the token disappears.

 #### Bird (Rare)

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to toss the token 5 feet into the air.
 The token disappears and an enormous, multicolored bird takes its place.
-The bird has the statistics of a [Roc](/monsters/16998-roc), but it can’t attack.
+The bird has the statistics of a [Roc](/monsters/16998-roc), but it can't attack.
 It obeys your simple commands and can carry up to 500 pounds while flying at its maximum speed (16 miles per hour for a maximum of 144 miles per day, with a 1-hour rest for every 3 hours of flying) or 1,000 pounds at half that speed.
 The bird disappears after flying its maximum distance for a day or if it drops to 0 Hit Points.
 You can dismiss the bird as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action.

 #### Fan (Uncommon)